 Hundertwasser Pavilion for Nature

-For years, I have written and talked about these famous toilets, always pointing out that they are the only Hundertwasser-designed structure in the southern hemisphere.
-Then, through a random course of events, we discovered this at Birkdale Intermediate School:
+For years, I wrote about the famous toilets, pointing out that they are the only Hundertwasser-designed structure in the southern hemisphere.
+Then, through a random course of events, we discovered this at Birkdale Intermediate School.

 The good news is that on our return, we read the signage that welcomed us to take a closer look, and we took advantage of this.
 Thus, we share with you the second public structure of Hundertwasser design that is built in New Zealand.